Clan Rising

 What does the surname Svensson mean?

-'Son of Sven' — and sven means a young man, a lad or squire (and, of old, a Swede).
+'Son of Sven', and sven means a young man, a lad or squire (and, of old, a Swede).
 A patronymic that is almost a self-portrait of the people.
-Sven is a word before it is a name: a young man, a lad, a warrior's squire — and, anciently, simply a Swede.
+Sven is a word before it is a name: a young man, a lad, a warrior's squire, and, anciently, simply a Swede.

-Is Svensson a Swedish surname?
+Is Svensson Swedish or Norwegian?

 How old is the Svensson surname?

-Sven is a word before it is a name: a young man, a lad, a warrior's squire — and, anciently, simply a Swede.
+Sven is a word before it is a name: a young man, a lad, a warrior's squire, and, anciently, simply a Swede.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Svensson name took its modern form within that long settlement.

 What is the Svensson family known for?

-Son of Sven — son of the young Swede.
-Sven is a word before it is a name: a young man, a lad, a warrior's squire — and, anciently, simply a Swede.
+Son of Sven, son of the young Swede.
+Sven is a word before it is a name: a young man, a lad, a warrior's squire, and, anciently, simply a Swede.

 Is Svenson the same family as Svensson?